holidayextras/culture/testing.md

 # Testing

 ## Why write tests?

-We write automated tests to allow us to quickly demonstrate that our software meeting business requirements.
-They're one of a few tools we use to increase our confidence in our work prior to deployment.
+We write automated tests to allow us to demonstrate that our software meets business requirements, and that it continues to do so as changes are made to the codebase.

 ## When do I write tests?

-### Test necessity
-_"If this test fails, what business requirement is compromised?"_

-This is a good question to ask yourself before writing tests.
-If the answer is _"None"_, you shouldn't be writing it.
-If the answer is _"I don't know"_, it's possible the test you're writing has no value.
+Almost all of our code should be tested to some degree, the question is less about "when" and more "to what level do I test this code?".
+There are a few points to consider to help with this decision making.

 ### Net costs
-It's also worth considering the net cost of tests before you write them.
-For example, if the business impact of a regression is small and unlikely enough, it could be that you're probably incurring a net cost to the business by writing a test that needs to be **1.** understood, **2.** run as part of your CI and **3.** maintained.
+It's worth considering the net cost of tests before you write them.
+Simply put, ask yourself "Is this test likely to pay for itself over the course of it's lifetime?".

+If not, it could be that you're incurring a net cost to the business with a over-thorough test that needs to be **1.** understood, **2.** run as part of your CI and **3.** maintained.
+In this scenario it might be worth opting for a something less expensive that still gives the team an acceptable level of confidence that the code works as expected.

 ### Keep the system in mind
-Lastly, when making decisions about the scope of your testing, keep the system in mind that you're working on.
-For example, a single failure on a data-sensitive area of the API is potentially going to affect hundreds of customers and could expose masses of customer data.
-Whereas a single failure in React component is only going to affect a single session at once, and probably won't be a showstopper.
+When making decisions about the scope of your testing, keep the system in mind that you're working on.
+For example:
+ - A single failure on a data-sensitive area of an API is potentially going to affect hundreds of customers and could expose customer data.
+This needs extensive, thorough, testing to ensure customer data is never exposed.
+ - Conversely, s single failure in a simple React component is only going to affect a single session at once, and might just incur a slight visual glitch or formatting issue.
+We probably want to write a quick test to check this works as expected, but testing every possible edge case is likely to cost us more than the test is worth.
+ - Library code should always be tested extensively It's designed to be reused many times across many systems in many use cases - we need to be confident this works as advertised no matter how it's used.

 ## Types of Testing
 There are three major categories of testing that might be appropriate to use in your development.